pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I think that a guy who's always interested in the condition of the world and changing it either has no problems of his own or refuses to face them."
 --Henry Miller, *Reds* (1981)

+"Time: In a post-religious, post-meaning society, it's the closest thing we have to a diety."
+--TJ Miller

 "The secret of change is to focus all your energy not on fighting the old, but on building the new."
 --[Dan Millman's Socrates](https://quoteinvestigator.com/2013/05/28/socrates-energy/)